 Jolyn Brandon Fixed-Back One Piece

 This one piece offers a higher neckline for extra coverage and is lined for maximum privacy, so you can focus on swimming laps, not repositioning your swimsuit.
-It’s also a fixed-back design, meaning the straps are built in and don’t tie, offering a more secure fit.
+It’s also a fixed back design, meaning the straps are built in and don’t tie, offering a more secure fit.
 “As a coach, I always vote fixed-back.
-I can’t tell you how many times I’ve had swimmers pause mid-set to retie their suit,” says Schimmelpfenning.
+I can’t tell you how many times I’ve had swimmers pause mid-set to re-tie their suit.”
+It’s also built to last with durable fabric which Schimmelpfenning said holds up beautifully in both chlorine and salt water.

 For Those Who Value Durability and Affordability